18F/join.tts.gsa.gov/positions/Data-Analytics-Product-Managers.md

       - Energize and motivate the team by recognizing successes and learning from failures
       - Ensure that products comply with federal regulations such as the 21st Century IDEA Act, the Federal Information Security Modernization Act (FISMA), and Section 508 of the Rehabilitation Act of 1973.
   - Support agency partners in delivering results to the public
     - As a product manager at TTS, you’ll uphold a modern product development mindset and make sure every project you touch is set up for sustained long-term success.
 As part of that, you’ll share your expertise and experience with your teammates and stakeholders in order to ensure that you are not a single point of success.
-Successful product managers at TTS:
       - Help partners understand how to deliver value, rather than features, to their users
       - Help teammates and stakeholders navigate complex bureaucratic relationships to bring stakeholders together around a common product vision and strategy
       - Advocate for and explain agile, open source, and user-centered principles so that teammates, stakeholders, and government partners understand the value these practices bring